top of page

 What do we do?

-The Islands Conservation Corps offers courses in the accredited Ecological Restoration Certificate in the San Juan Islands in partnership with the Western Washington University College of the Environment.
-The program combines academic coursework and hands-on implementation in the fundamentals of ecological restoration.
+The Islands Conservation Corps combines academic coursework at Western Washington University (WWU) and hands-on implementation in the fundamentals of ecological restoration.
 The program is delivered via a series of quarterly online courses plus paid, field-based practicums in the San Juan Islands, integrating hands-on restoration activities, online activities, and in-person learning.

 Program Mission